campaign Categories

 This category recognises the organisation that best utilised media channels as their key strategic tool to execute a powerful marketing campaign, while driving core business objectives.
 Judges will be looking at how the effective use of media channels engaged the targeted customers and ultimately boosted business performance.

-This category recognises the most effective approaches to omnichannel marketing, including how the entire customer experience was aligned across all touch-points in order to drive a customer-centric experience.
+This category recognises the most effective approaches to omnichannel marketing, including how the entire customer experience was aligned across all touchpoints to drive a customer-centric experience.
 Judges will be evaluating the effectiveness and results of the campaign.
 Entries should demonstrate how the use of omnichannel marketing increased conversion rates and helped meet campaign and business objectives.

 This category recognises the organisation that best developed and activated a brand-relevant partnership in the form of a crossover, sponsorship or product placement.
 Judges will be looking at how the partnership/sponsorship reached a mutual benefit for the involved parties and delivered strong business returns.